 WHAT DOES THE PROJECT DO?

-Poverty also results in malnourishment, homelessness, and lack of access to healthcare and sanitation.
+Poverty also results in malnourishment, homelessness and lack of access to healthcare and sanitation.
 With nearly one in three of Cambodia's 7-14 year olds unable to attend school, the prospect of escaping this 'poverty cycle' is bleak indeed.
-The situation is all the worse for those children who have been dispossessed and who lack even the love and care of a family.

 Cambodia's coastal and marine wildlife and ecosystems are under threat.
 The rate of habitat destruction here is the third highest in the world and the animals and birds that depend on these habitats are being decimated.
 We are working in the marine ecosystem on the island of Koh Rong Samloem to research and protect some of the country's most endangered coastal habitat.
 This project gives you the chance to spend part of your time helping with that vital work.